reduxjs/redux-toolkit/docs/api/createEntityAdapter.md

 These CRUD methods may be used in multiple ways:

 - They may be passed as case reducers directly to `createReducer` and `createSlice`.
-- They may be used as "mutating" helper methods when called manually, such as a separate hand-written call to `addOne()` inside of an existing case reducer, if the `state` argument is actually an Immer `Draft` value
+- They may be used as "mutating" helper methods when called manually, such as a separate hand-written call to `addOne()` inside of an existing case reducer, if the `state` argument is actually an Immer `Draft` value.
-- They may be used as immutable update methods when called manually, if the `state` argument is actually a plain JS object or array
+- They may be used as immutable update methods when called manually, if the `state` argument is actually a plain JS object or array.

 > **Note**: These methods do _not_ have corresponding Redux actions created - they are just standalone reducers / update logic. **It is entirely up to you to decide where and how to use these methods!** Most of the time, you will want to pass them to `createSlice` or use them inside another reducer.